 Often dump cakes are made with canned pie filling and boxed cake mix.
 I don’t recommend you to use such ingredients!
 The best cakes are made from scratch and so are the best dump cakes.
 Our Recipe for Dump Cake calls for fresh fruits and homemade cake mix: not only less sugary but also better for your health.
 You might also enjoy this Blueberry Dump Cake from scratch.

 To make a Dump Cake from scratch you don’t need a mixer OR a mixing bowl.
 The only kitchen appliances you need are a baking pan, a spoon, a butter knife and a cutting knife for the fruits, and an oven, of course.

-Because this Strawberry Dump Cake with Bananas is made with fresh, juicy strawberries and sweet bananas you don’t really need to add a lot of sugar to the cake.
+Because this easy Strawberry Banana Cake is made with fresh, juicy strawberries and sweet bananas you don’t really need to add a lot of sugar to the cake.
 And we all know that eating less sugar is healthier.

 - Dump the chopped fruits in the baking dish and coat them in cornstarch

 - Cover the fruit with the homemade cake mix

 - Top cake mix with butter.
 Make sure the butter is well distributed on top so that it covers the cake mix perfectly as it melts.
 Otherwise, you are risking to find traces of dry flour afterward which won’t be pleasant to eat.
 The dry mix will be moistened in the oven by the fruits and butter and it will be converted to a wonderful and tasty crust.